 Back to School Immunizations: The Key to Keeping Your Child Healthy this School Year

 Vaccinations are a very important and necessary part of keeping your children healthy.
 All school-aged children, from preschool to college, need vaccinations to prevent infectious illness.
 And although it’s rare, communicable disease outbreaks still happen.
-For example, measles and whopping cough (pertussis) outbreaks have increased in the United States by 24% since 2013.
+For example, in 2019, there were reported cases of measles in 28 different states.

 Making sure your child is up to date on his or her vaccinations is one of the best ways to ensure your child’s long term health.
-If you’re not sure what vaccinations are required for Michigan schools, visit the Michigan Department of Community Health, for more information.
+If you’re not sure what vaccinations are required for Michigan schools, visit the Michigan Department of Health and Human Services, for more information.
 College-aged students may have additional requirements specific to the program they’re enrolled in.
 Be sure to check with the college for vaccination information.
 Many colleges offer vaccinations on-site at their health centers.

 For vaccination schedules by age, click the links below from the Centers for Disease Control and Prevention.